Planning to move to Amsterdam and wondering about the best neighborhoods? Choosing the right place to live in Amsterdam can be daunting.

 A 2021 study showed that average house prices in Amsterdam are much higher than in other Dutch cities, which is still the case in 2022.
 The most expensive neighborhood in Amsterdam is the Apollobuurt and the cheapest is the Bijlmer.

 |Dutch City||Average house prices in the cheapest and most expensive neighborhoods|

 |Eindhoven||€ 270.000 – € 445.000|

-On average, houses in the Apollobuurt in the south of Amsterdam cost € 1,125 mln but are much more spacious than in the canal district.
+On average, houses in the Apollobuurt in the south of Amsterdam cost € 1,125 mln, but they are much more spacious than in the canal district.
 Moreover, the Appollobuurt is close to many international schools, making it an attractive neighborhood among expat families.

 None of the better neighborhoods are cheap.
-Even a suburb like IJburg is still relatively expensive, and house prices in Amsterdam-Noord are also rapidly increasing.
+Even a suburb like IJburg is still relatively expensive, and house prices in Amsterdam-Noord are still increasing.
 So living in Amsterdam will come at a price, and you will have to pay for quality housing in a good neighborhood of Amsterdam.

 |7||Weesperbuurt en Plantage||+++|

 What Is The Best Way To House Hunt in Amsterdam?